 PARIS (AP) " A messy-haired Ford car factory worker in a baggy sweater stole the limelight during France's heated election debate Tuesday night.

 The man, Philippe Poutou, was not a member of the audience.
-He's a candidate from the far-left New Anticapitalist Party, on stage with 10 other candidates just three weeks ahead of the first poll.
+He was a candidate from the far-left New Anticapitalist Party, on stage with 10 other candidates just three weeks ahead of the first poll.

-Poutou, 50, who took just five weeks leave from his factory job in Blanquefort for the presidential campaign, created sparks with his fighting rhetoric for the working classes and jabs at the front runners embroiled in corruption scandals.
+Poutou, 50, who took just five weeks leave from his job in Ford's Blanquefort plant in the country's southwest to run for president, created sparks with his fighting rhetoric for the working classes and jabs at the front runners embroiled in corruption scandals.

 Nonetheless, with an unpolished freshness and childlike grin, he accused Republican candidate Francois Fillon, 63, and National Front candidate Marine Le Pen, 48, of sullying the moral character of politics.
-Both are embroiled in corruption cases.
+Both are embroiled in corruption cases " and both deny wrongdoing.

 Social media went wild on Wednesday with Poutou's stinging attacks " framing him as Joe Average speaking truth to power.

-Le Pen said she was being "politically persecuted" and has parliamentary immunity as a member of the European Parliament.
+Le Pen, who claimed to be "persecuted politically," said she is protected by parliamentary immunity as a member of the European Parliament.

-Potou fired back: "There is no immunity for workers."
+"There is no immunity for workers," Poutou fired back.

-Fillon was given preliminary charges for allegedly giving his wife and two children government-funded jobs which they never did.
+Fillon has been given preliminary charges for allegedly giving his wife and two children government-funded jobs which they never did.
 "I didn't make any mistakes...
-I'm still here and nobody will come intimidate me."
+I'm still here and no one will intimidate me."

 This story has been automatically published from the Associated Press wire which uses US spellings